 - Born on 24 October 1775 in Delhi to the Mughal Emperor Akbar Shah II and Lal Bai, Bahadur Shah was his parents’ second son.
 His birth name was Abu Zafar Sirajuddin Muhammad Bahadur Shah.

 - Bahadur Shah was more of a poet than a political leader or emperor.
-He was an accomplished Urdu poet and had sound knowledge in Persian and Arabic as well.
+He was an accomplished Urdu poet and had sound knowledge of Persian and Arabic as well.
 He was also a calligrapher and musician.

 - He was 62 years old when he became king.
 Shah was only a nominal ruler as the once-mighty Mughal Empire had by then disintegrated and weakened.
 The Mughal Emperor ruled only over the city of Delhi.

 - Many Kingdoms of the Deccan previously under the Mughals were now part of the Maratha Empire.
 The East India Company was fast becoming the dominant political power in the subcontinent.
 Many regions that were part of the Mughal Empire had also declared independence from the Mughals.
 The Company had given the Mughal Emperor a pension and the authority to collect taxes in Delhi.

 - Zafar was a follower of Sufism and was even regarded as a Sufi Pir.
 He was a tolerant king and even states in one of his verses that both Hinduism and Islam had the same essence.

 - Bahadur Shah is most remembered as the last Mughal Emperor in India, and for his role in the Indian Revolt of 1857.